membrane-io/docs/src/content/docs/features/endpoints.md

 await nodes.process.endpointUrl
 ```

-To open an endpoint, click "Open Endpoint URL" above the `endpoint` function signature.
+To open an endpoint, click "Open Preview" above the `endpoint` function signature.
 You can also copy a program's endpoint by right clicking on it in the Navigator panel.

 <video src="/cloud-assets/copy-endpoint.mp4" muted autoplay controls></video>